mpartel/bindfs/README.md

 ## Installation ##

-Make sure FUSE 2.6.0 or above is installed (https://github.com/libfuse/libfuse).
+[FUSE](https://github.com/libfuse/libfuse) 2.8.0 or above is required.
-FUSE 3 is not yet supported.
+FUSE 3 is supported.

 Download a [release](https://bindfs.org/downloads/) or clone this repository.